gardener-attic/component-spec/doc/proposal/in-progress/07-signing.md

 # Signing

 Signing the component-descriptor allows to ensure that a part of the descriptor and referenced resources are identical to the authors component-descriptor.
+I.a., this does not include the sources field.
 In order to add a signature to a component-descriptor, a digest is required at every resource and component reference as described in the next sections.

 ## Digests